 Operational Feasibility: The assessment of the range for software in which the required software performs a series of levels to solve the problems in business and the customer’s requirements.

 Economic Feasibility: If the required software can generate profits in the area of finance is decided by economic feasibility.

 2. Elicitation of Requirements and Analysis

-This process is also called as requirements gathering.
+This process is also called requirements gathering.
 If there are any existing processes available and with the help of customers, requirements gathering is done.
 Elicitation of requirements is the starting step of requirements analysis.
-Inconsistencies, omissions, defects, etc. can be identified by analyzing the requirements.
+Inconsistencies, omissions, defects, etc., can be identified by analyzing the requirements.
 Requirements are described in relationship terms to resolve if there are any conflicts.
 There are a few challenges with respect to the elicitation of requirements and analysis.
 They are: